Mar102/Pewlett-Hackard-Analysis/README.md

 - from_date
 - Salary

 After noticing substantial duplicates in the data, I created a new table that includes only the most recent title of each employee, no duplicates.
 The duplicated items were assessed using partitions in data and saved under a new CSV file titled, "employees_retiring_noDup."
+The partition decreased the data from 54,722 to 33,118 values.

+Task description, Deliverable 2: Created a new table to hold employees eligible to participate in mentorship programs:
+* Employee number
+* First and last name
+* Title
+* from_date and to_date